-- (1) After an especially dangerous infectious animal disease is officially diagnosed, a local infectious animal disease control committee will be formed by the county governor on the proposal of the head of the local office of the Veterinary and Food Board. - (2) The local infectious animal disease control committee consists of the representatives of the county government and local authority, the head and officials of the local office of the Veterinary and Food Board, a representative of the Veterinary and Food Laboratory whose official ranking is at least that of a chief specialist, an authorised veterinarian servicing the area of the outbreak site, a representative of the Police and Border Guard Board and a representative of the Rescue Board.
+- (1) After an especially dangerous infectious animal disease is officially diagnosed, a local infectious animal disease control committee will be formed by the county governor on the proposal of the head of the local office of the Veterinary and Food Board. - (2) The local infectious animal disease control committee consists of the representatives of the county government and local authority, the head and officials of the local office of the Veterinary and Food Board, a representative of the Veterinary and Food Laboratory whose official ranking is at least that of a chief specialist, an authorised veterinarian servicing the area of the outbreak site, a representative of the Environmental Board, a representative of the Police and Border Guard Board, and a representative of the Rescue Board.
+[RT I, 16.06.2016, 3 entry into force 26.06.2016] - (3) The head of a local office of the Veterinary and Food Board will direct the work of the local infectious animal disease control committee and the organisation of the work of the committee will be established by the contingency plan for the control of infectious animal diseases. - (4) The tasks of a local infectious animal disease control committee are to:

-[RT I, 13.03.2014, 4 entry into force 01.07.2014] - (3) The head of a local office of the Veterinary and Food Board will direct the work of the local infectious animal disease control committee and the organisation of the work of the committee will be established by the contingency plan for the control of infectious animal diseases. - (4) The tasks of a local infectious animal disease control committee are to: - 1) conduct epidemiological investigation on the basis of § 52 of this Act; - 2) define protection zones and surveillance zones; - 3) coordinate, organise and monitor the application of infectious animal disease control measures.
+- 1) conduct epidemiological investigation on the basis of § 52 of this Act; - 2) define protection zones and surveillance zones; - 3) coordinate, organise and monitor the application of infectious animal disease control measures.